Photos: Protests In Response To The Death Of George Floyd Shake The Nation

 toggle caption

-A protester adds materials to a fire of a building that once housed a check cashing business in St. Paul, Minn., on Saturday.
+A protester adds material to a fire engulfing a building that once housed a check-cashing business in St. Paul, Minn., on Saturday.

 John Minchillo/AP